Synesia/jsonblade/README.md

 ## 🛠️ Available Filters

-JSONBlade comes with 80+ built-in filters organized by category:
+JSONBlade comes with a comprehensive set of built-in filters organized by category:

 ### String Filters